codacy-open-source-projects-scans/linux/Documentation/admin-guide/cgroup-v2.rst

 	  res_b 10

   misc.current
-        A read-only flat-keyed file shown in the non-root cgroups.
+        A read-only flat-keyed file shown in the all cgroups.
 It shows the current usage of the resources in the cgroup and its children.::

 	  $ cat misc.current